Trove-Wiki/trove-blueprints/README.md

 Example: `npm start -- -j 8 --trovedir="C:\Trove" -we`

 #### Adding Custom Models
-Comment out line 79 in Gulpfile.js by placing `//` at the beginning of the line and place the custom blueprint files in `Trove\Live\bpexport`.
-Run `npm start`.
+Open Gulpfile.js-located in `C:\Users\(User_Name)\wiki-troxel-trove-blueprints`-and open it with your favourite text editor.
+Comment out line 79 by placing `//` at the beginning of the line and save.
+Place custom blueprint files in `Trove\Live\bpexport`.
+Run the code under "Updating/Adding New Models".
 Uncomment to return to normal functionality.

 ### Publishing Changes
 In the command prompt of your choice, run the following: